PSYCH 725 : Evolution and Human Behaviour

 - Explain ideas and experiments within evolutionary psychology with clarity.
 (Capability 1, 2 and 4)

-- Critically evaluate research in evolutionary psychology in terms of its merit.
-(Capability 1, 2 and 3)
+- Critically evaluate research into evolved cognitive biases in terms of its merit and application.
+(Capability 1, 2, 3 and 6)

 - Understand how to generate novel hypotheses and experiments investigating human behaviour, grounded in evolutionary theory.